-he American Printing House for the Blind (APH) recommends that teachers and parents read the SLK Guidebook and SLK Routines Book prior to implementing the Personal Music Player Routine.
-Completion of the SLK assessment tools will help determine at which level the routine needs to be implemented to meet the needs of the learner.
-Each level is designed to build upon the interaction abilities present at the preceding level.
+he American Printing House for the Blind (APH) recommends that teachers and parents read the book, Sensing and Learning prior to implementing the Personal Music Player Routine.
+Completion of the Sensing and Learning assessment tools will help determine at which level/zone the routine needs to be implemented to meet the needs of a learner.
+Each level is designed to build upon the interaction abilities present at the preceding level/zone.